Gregwar/gregwar.github.io/_posts/2022-10-30-omnidirectional-wheeled-robots.markdown

 </div>

-You can notice that the cube gets here sliced to an hexagon (I personally finds this geometrical detail elegant, but it's up to the taste of everyone!).
+You can notice that the cube gets here sliced to an hexagon (I personally finds this geometrical detail elegant, but it's up to your taste!).

 As mentionned before, the robot's maximum speed is not the same in all the directions.